Bicycle Plan documents

 Separated bikeways and paths are spaces for people biking that are separated from car traffic by some sort of physical barrier.
 They can be designed just for people biking, or they can be designed to be shared by people walking and biking.
 Separated bikeways and paths can be for one way bike traffic or two way bike traffic.

-There are many examples of separated bikeways and paths in Saint Paul shown in these photos – and residents and community members have asked for more of them.
+There are many examples of separated bikeways and paths in Saint Paul shown in these photos.

 separated bike lane, Wheelock Parkway showing biker separated from traffic and sidewalk space